JavaScript seems to be disabled in your browser. For the best experience on our site, be sure to turn on Javascript in your browser.

 If you have yet to close down your pool and still require a bit of guidance, you can read our step-by-step guide to winterising your pool, which covers all the initial closing maintenance tasks you’ll have to perform.

-Every now and then, check it for damage – tears can occur if the surface is pierced by ice or other debris.
+Occasionally, check it for damage – tears can occur if the surface is pierced by ice or other debris.
 Small tears or minimal damage may be repaired, but more extensive damage will likely make replacement the best option.
 Keep your cover clear of debris by regularly removing fallen leaves and anything else that accumulates.

 During your cover checks, also make sure the cover is firmly secured to each fixing.
 You do not want the cover to sag or leave any gaps where debris could enter.